Joghatai County

-Joghatai County (شهرستان جغتای) is in Razavi Khorasan Province, Iran.
+Joghatai County (شهرستان جغتای) is in Razavi Khorasan province, Iran.
 Its capital is the city of Joghatai.

 History

-After the 2006 National Census, Joghatai District was separated from Sabzevar County in the establishment of Joghatai County, which was divided into two districts of two rural districts each, with Joghatai as its capital and only city at the time.

-After the 2016 census, the village of Rivadeh was elevated to the status of a city.
+In 2007, Joghatai District was separated from Sabzevar County in the establishment of Joghatai County, which was divided into two districts of two rural districts each, with Joghatai as its capital and only city at the time.
+The village of Rivadeh was converted to a city in 2017.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 47,920 people in 13,181 households.
+At the time of the 2011 National Census, the county's population was 47,920 people in 13,181 households.
 The 2016 census measured the population of the county as 49,175 in 14,923 households.

 Administrative divisions

 Joghatai County's population history and administrative structure over two consecutive censuses are shown in the following table.